 I will talk thoroughly about the cultural aspects of congregational development shortly.
 I want to emphasize, in advance, how cultural competencies play a crucial role in building relationships with people thriving in a different culture.
 Those who only know to make initial contact and connection via social media ever since they can remember can never find a traditional church as an inviting, welcoming, and belonging place.
 Culturally compatible places naturally provide safety and belongingness that are initially needed for those people.
 It works like the first impression.
 When cultural relevance is lacking, people feel that they are not welcomed.

 According to the Pew Research Center, the word “Church” is no longer friendly to at least one out of three U.S. adults in 2021.
 It will be worse if we limit the report to people younger than 67 years in 2022.
 Why 67 years and younger?
 They were up to 25 years old when IBM shrunk the building-size computer system to a desktop PC in 1980.
-A baby playing with a PCThey were either born with a silver mouse in their mouth or forced to become technology-early adopters.
+They were either born with a silver mouse in their mouth or forced to become technology-early adopters.
 The majority of them have already joined the “Dones (those who’ve given up on institutional religion)” and “Nones (those with no religious affiliation)” groups.
 The digital revolution has disrupted churches, and our congregations have been ever-fast aging over the last decades.

 As a consequence of their exodus from the church, churches have become culturally disconnected from the local community.
 There remain not enough culturally competent leaders in our local churches anymore.
 This is the main barrier to successful evangelism today.
 That is the first thing we should realize and recognize before attempting any intervention.
 Sadly, most pastors and existing leaders cannot equip their leaders with cultural competencies.
 It is not their thing.
 Some churches took years to try to tap into the power of a social media network, but the reality is that most churches use Facebook for a new Sunday bulletin.
 They don’t seem to have the cultural understanding of how to use social networks correctly.
 They don’t seem to own the competencies needed for community engagement and development in the digital culture.